 Basics of Building a Horizontal Fence

 With a vertical fence, two fence posts are installed in concrete about eight feet apart.
-With a horizontal fence, the posts are moved two feet inward.
-Now at six feet apart, the possibility of the horizontal fence boards sagging over time is reduced.
+With a horizontal fence, the posts are moved two feet closer—about six feet apart to reduce the potential for sagging.

 For vertical fences, 6-foot fence boards are nailed vertically to stringers, 16 boards per 8-foot section.
 For a horizontal fence, these fence boards are simply rotated to their sides, 90 degrees.
 You'll use only 12 instead of 16 because the span is shorter.
 As long as the fence posts are perfectly set, there is no need to cut them.
 The fence boards are face-nailed to the fence posts.

 Nail heads do not need to be covered up.
 But if you do wish to cover them for a more polished look, you can add trim boards over the nails.
 Fence boards can act as trim boards.